 Go into SEO on your dashboard, and from there, you will see a box, and in that box, it says First-Time SEO Configuration.
 Click that link.

 Just follow the steps, and you’ll have your plugin set up.
 The first box asks you if your site is live or not—select option A.

 Next, your site is a blog, so check the top item.

 You will next be asked if you are a company or a person.
 You are a person, so check the button and fill in your name in the box.

 Now, you need to let YOAST know if there are multiple authors on your site.
-If you are the only person who creates content, then say NO (even if you will accept guest posts, mark this no).
+If you are the only person who creates content, say NO (even if you accept guest posts, mark this no).

 You then need to indicate your default title settings.
 You can leave what you see here and always edit later.